 2. Consider the navigation sequence

-Describe your application in the sequence users would experience while exploring it.
-Include information about the first steps such as user registration and onboarding.
-Then show what the user will be doing next.
-Describing the application’s home screen and the user’s step-by-step journey.
+Describe your application in a sequence that the user would experience while exploring it.
+Include information about the first steps such as registration and onboarding.
+Then show what the user will be doing next, describing the application’s home screen and the user’s step-by-step journey.

 3. Share information about your target

 Your target audience is the driving force behind your product.
-You need to make sure that the development team has full knowledge about this group of people – it’s essential for building an optimal user experience and choosing the features for your app.
+You need to make sure that your tech partner has full knowledge about this group of people – it’s essential for building an optimal user experience and choosing the features for your app.

 4. Choose the platform